embedthis/ioto-doc/docs/web/overview.md

 ## Ioto Kickstart

-Ioto includes a fully working sample single page application called Kickstart.
+Ioto has a fully working sample single page application called [Kickstart].
 This is a VueJS application that serves a sample device application from Ioto.